NoSQL Databases

 • Sharding: Partitioning of data and placing it on multiple machines in such a way that the order of the data is preserved.

-• NoSQL can handle such huge amount of data because of this scalability, as the data grows NoSQL scale itself to handle that data in efficient manner.
+• NoSQL can handle such huge amount of data as they provide Horizontal Scaling by design, as the data grows NoSQL scale itself to handle that data in an more efficient manner.

 scale-up-scale-out